decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 The full University Diploma example used in this document is included as the first sample listed in the Appendix.

+**id**: REQUIRED.
+String value that uniquely identifies the governance document with the scope of the `author`.
+This string MUST remain consistent across versions.
+Those processing the document MUST consider the value to an opaque value, and no information may be inferred by inspection of the string.

 **name**: REQUIRED.
 User oriented title of this document.

 **description**: OPTIONAL.
 User oriented description of this document.
 Usually a more informative description than the name alone.